hl7dk/KL-dk-tools/input/pagecontent/StructureDefinition-KLToolsCareConsciousness-intro.md

 Observation.method holds information about whether the "Test-setup" and "Citizen performance" have met the procedure-standards as described by KL, which are summarized above in English.

 Observation:extension.associatedCondition holds a reference to related municipality conditions.
 This is relevant when presenting observation results in municipality systems.
-In this profile, Observation.extension:associatedCondition is fixed to the SNOMED CT code 106167005 |Consciousness related finding (finding)|.
+In this profile, Observation.extension:associatedCondition is fixed to the SNOMED CT code 106167005 'Consciousness related finding (finding)'.

 Observation.note.text may be used to hold remarks about the observation.
 Observation.status is typically 'final'.